droid-lover/Android11PermissionsHandling/README.md

 I wrote a blog on it where you check more about this problem and its workaround solution.

-<a href="https://medium.com/native-mobile-bits/handling-permissions-in-android-11-fa79602a4724">Check blog here.
-How to fix it :) </a>
+<a href="https://medium.com/native-mobile-bits/handling-permissions-in-android-11-fa79602a4724">Check blog here with Solution :) </a>

 also While requesting permissions there is slight difference please note that as well, than only you will get callback in ```onRequestPermissionsResult``` method.